KxSystems/docs/docs/wp/iterators/index.md

 ## Brackets and parentheses

-The result of applying an iterator to an iterable is a derived function.
+The result of applying an iterator to a value is a derived function.
 Like any other function, a derived function can be applied with brackets.

 ```q